ch264/emma_meets/README.md

 - use instagram SPI to display pictures of profile
 - implement WYSIWIG
 - add birthdate and calculate automatic age change on profile
+- users should be added to product table